Raika96/raika96.github.io/_posts/2021-10-23-QUS-segmentation.markdown

 classes: wide
 read_time: true

-excerpt:  "We showed segmenting tumor region could result to achieve better and more informative biomarkers for classification."
+excerpt:  "We showed segmenting tumor region could result in achieving better and more informative biomarkers for classification."
-header:
-  overlay_image: "/assets/post1/paper2.jpg"
-  overlay_filter: 0.7

 ---